 It can be difficult to discern when a loved one needs help with either ADLs or IADLs — or both!
 If ADLs become an issue, IADLs will almost certainly be, since these require more complex cognitive tasks.

-However, difficulty with IADLs is often an early sign that other health problems are arising, perhaps conditions like dementia or Alzheimers.
+If a loved one shows difficulty with IADLs, it’s one of many early signs that other health problems may be arising, perhaps conditions like dementia or Alzheimers.

 If a patient has difficulty performing two or three activities of daily living, it may be time to consider moving into an assisted living community.

 Do Personal Care Services Help with ADLs or IADLs?

 Personal care is a precursor to assisted living, offering similar services, but without the same level of intensity.

 At Ivy Knoll, we offer personal care services from a trained staff of senior care professionals.

 Though limited in scope, our personal care services include assistance with ADLs and IADLs, including managing and taking daily medicines.

 Our focus is to promote greater independence and autonomy for our residents.

 If seniors require extensive help with activities of daily living, an assisted living center or skilled nursing facility would be more preferable.